Image by Robert Wu

 I guess I felt grateful that it was (and is) a condition I can influence directly.
 In fact, many (and I may say all) conditions are ones we can influence with our disposition, thoughts, and actions.

 I want to be VERY clear here.
 I am not saying you can think your way out of diabetes.
 What I AM saying is how you see the world…and more importantly your place in it with a disease…affects your nervous system and those around you.
 You need not be defined by it.
+To read about my real-life pivot point to learn this lesson click here.

 Diabetes is not a death sentence; I see it as a life sentence – a path to mindful living.